hpca-uji/SpMV-CNN-Model/README.md

 ## Test

-The script `spmv_cnn_test.py` performs the test on the the set of testing matrices involved in the SpMV operation.
+The script `spmv_cnn_test.py` performs the test on the set of testing matrices involved in the SpMV operation.

 This script can be invoked in the following way: